Loading information, please wait...loading

 Important note

 I tested all the screens with a classic projector and then with an ultra-short-throw projector.
-This may seem inappropriate, but I often receive questions like this to understand the effect of using a conventional projector with a screen designed for an ultra-short-throw projector.
+This may seem inappropriate, but I often get questions like this to understand the effect of using a conventional projector with a screen designed for an ultra-short-throw projector.
 With this test, you'll see objectively the consequences of this choice.

 Why a screen?